Fit a DDM to Observed Data

 # Note: The following examples were trimmed for speed to ensure they run

 # within seconds.
-They do not always provide realistic settings.
+They do not always provide realistic scenarios.

 ##########